arkin0x/cyberspace/readme.md

 **action** - a nostr event specified by the cyberspace meta-protocol that avatars may publish to interact with cyberspace

 **action chain** - (previously referred to as action chain) - a hash chain of all actions an avatar issues in cyberspace.
-Each subsequent event refers to the previous event by its event id.
+Each subsequent event refers to the previous event by its event `id`.
 This chain can be verified by any other avatar.
 An action chain becomes invalid or "broken" if its drift events leave a certain range of tolerance, if an invalid action is published, if a fork in the chain is detected, or if a new chain is begun.

 **armor** - a kind 10087 event representing a reduction in magnitude of any incoming derezz attack.
 The reduction is equal to the amount of proof-of-work on the kind 10087 event.